Trail pheromone: Bees

 Bees can use trail pheromones to mark food sources and the entrance of their hives.
 Oftentimes, when finding a source, bees will mark that exact location as well as secreting pheromones along the flight back to their hives.
 Employment of trail pheromones is extensively studied in honey bees and stingless bees, for both are highly social.

 The trail pheromone of the stingless bee Trigona recursa is produced by its labial glands.
 One of its key compounds is hexyl decanoate, and when secreted, the pheromone will recruit other bees towards the source.
 The stingless bee Scaptotrigona pectoralis, like ants, can utilize another colony's food trail.
 Specifically, they can learn foreign pheromone trails at a source, broadening their options for foraging.
 However, in some cases of aggressive bees, like Trigona corvina, encounters between individuals from different colonies at a food source will result in fights and ultimately death amongst both parties.

 Termites

 Termites use trail pheromones primarily as a means of foraging.
 They can lay pheromones along a trail as their abdomens touch the ground, specifically through their abdominal sternal glands.
 As the other termites follow, they will continue to add to the trail.

 The basal termite Mastotermes darwiniensis produces trail pheromones from at least two sternal glands despite every other species producing theirs from only one.
-This pheromone, composed soley of a norsesquiterpene alcohol, elicits trail-following from other termites.
+This pheromone, composed solely of a norsesquiterpene alcohol, elicits trail-following from other termites.
 As aforementioned, these successive termites can add to the trail, depending if it is used for foraging or recruiting workers to complete tasks.
 In the case of Reticulitermes santonensis, foraging trails have spotted markings throughout the path, whereas recruitment trails are more continuous from the termites dragging their bodies along the path.